Yuzu: The Japanese Citrus Fruit Taking Over the World

 Health benefits

 Yuzu is rich in vitamin C and antioxidants (nomilin, limonene, vitamin C) and contains anti-clotting properties (hesperidin and naringin).
-In Japan, yuzuyu (柚子湯) is a bathing tradition in which celebrated during the winter solstice in which whole fruits are added to the bath water, and are said to ward off colds and flu, treat arthritis, rough skin and rheumatism and brings wealth and good health.
+In Japan, yuzuyu (柚子湯) is a bathing tradition in celebrated during the winter solstice in which whole fruits are added to the bath water and are said to ward off colds and flu, treat arthritis, rough skin and rheumatism and bring wealth and good health.

 Additional health benefits include: